dataPulverizer/interface-d-c-fortran/README.md

 ## Introduction

-In a previous article I mentioned that D has full compatibility with C. In this article we decribe how to interface D with C and Fortran.
-In reality, this is an interface to C and then from C to other languages.
+In a [previous article](http://www.active-analytics.com/blog/a-quick-look-at-d/) I mentioned that D has full compatibility with C. In this article we decribe how to interface D with C and Fortran.

 ## The D code

 In the same previous article, we created two simplified D functions for two BLAS routines `scal` (scaling an array by a constant) and `dot` (dot product of two arrays).
 Below is the code for the full implementation of the functions:

 ```
 module scal_dot;

-import std.stdio;

 T OFFSET(T)(in T N, in T incX)
 {